Pond Cleaning & Maintenance Service

 Why pond maintenance is essential

-Whether you have a corporate pond, school pond, garden pond or any size, all of them require maintenance every 5-10 years based on their size.
-Due to the different types of weather Britain has, dirt, debris, algae, and a foul smelling toxic odour can accumulate quickly.
-This can easily strain your filter, harm your ornamental features and decrease the lifespan of any marine life you have in your pond.
+Whether you have a corporate pond, school pond, garden pond or any size, all of them require maintenance every 2-3 years based on their size.
+Due to the different types of weather Britain has, dirt, debris, pond algae, and a foul smelling toxic odour can accumulate quickly.
+This can easily strain your filter, harm your ornamental features and decrease the lifespan of any life you have in your pond.

 Soon enough, your aquatic oasis can turn into a hazardous environment for your fish, depriving them of light and oxygen.
 Don’t let these issues disbalance your pond’s ecosystem.
 With our comprehensive pond cleaning services, premium grade pond cleaning equipment and extensive experience, we ensure your pond’s longevity will flourish with Anthony and his team.